kSurjeet/TodoList/README.md

 # Components
 **AddTodoList**
-    A component that allows users to add new to-do lists.
+    A component that allows users to add new to-do lists.<br>
 **Todolist**
-    A component that displays the list of to-do lists and allows users to interact with them (add, edit, delete, select).
+    A component that displays the list of to-do lists and allows users to interact with them (add, edit, delete, select).<br>
 **TodoListItems**
-A component that displays the items of a selected to-do list and allows users to interact with them (add, edit, delete, mark as complete/incomplete).
+A component that displays the items of a selected to-do list and allows users to interact with them (add, edit, delete, mark as complete/incomplete).<br>
 **FilterComponent**
-    A component that provides filtering options for to-do items.
+    A component that provides filtering options for to-do items.<br>
 **InputComponent**
-A component that provides an input field for adding new to-do items.
+A component that provides an input field for adding new to-do items.<br>
 **TodoListComponent**
-    A component that displays the filtered to-do items.
+    A component that displays the filtered to-do items.<br>
 **Server.js**
-    To handle all server requests.
+    To handle all server requests.<br>
 **todoList.json**
-    File Operations: Managing file reads and writes efficiently to handle concurrent operations.
+    File Operations: Managing file reads and writes efficiently to handle concurrent operations.<br>

-**API Endpoints on client Side**
+**API Endpoints on client Side**<br><br>
     ***GET /todos***
     Fetch all to-do lists.<br>
     **GET /todos/{listid}**